-- From Lucky Peach, Baking with insect flour – my big take away from this is that cricket is the absolutely best choice when it comes to insect flour.
+- From Lucky Peach, Baking with insect flour (Lucky Peach is no more, so this link no longer works either) – my big take away from this is that cricket is the absolutely best choice when it comes to insect flour.
 Also that I have a big, bright line in what I’m willing to consider eating and scorpion flour is way the heck on the other side of that line.

 - And finally, I found an article that was actually helpful: Baking with cricket flour is not a gross as you think.
 From that, I got the information that you can sub up to 1/3 of flour in a recipe with cricket flour.
 Any more and you start really mucking with the texture.